jonnor/tapecore/README.md

 ## Ideas

-* Test polyurethane coating on PLA.
-Does it reduce friction?
-Is it easy to apply?
-Should improve wear resistance a lot
-* Coat rail with melted candle wax, similar to how skis are prepared?
-And/or maybe use actual HF ski wax, it is relatively available
-* Create sanding jigs, by adhering glue to inner/outer shape, then slide one across the other.
+* Create sanding jigs, by adhering sandpaper to inner/outer shape, then slide one across the other.
 * Use a steel rod as the idler instead of (608) bearing.
 For instance the head of a hex bolt?

 ## Tribology of common materials